 In some congregate setting workplaces, employers are subject to the Cal/OSHA Aerosol Transmissible Diseases (ATD) Standard (PDF), and Bloodborne Pathogens (CA State 5193) (PDF), and should consult those regulations for additional applicable requirements.
 Settings not covered by these standards still must protect their employees under other laws and regulations.
 See Cal/OSHA Protecting Workers from Mpox for Employers and Workers Covered by the Aerosol Transmissible Diseases Standard (PDF).

 - Additional workplace safety questions can be directed here:

-Access to care for workers: Not all workers have employer-sponsored health insurance, and many workers may face financial hardship due to medical expenses.
-Workers who are employed or actively looking for work and who are unable to do their regular or customary work for at least eight days may qualify for financial support from California's State Disability Insurance (SDI) program.
+- Access to care for workers: Not all workers have employer-sponsored health insurance, and many workers may face financial hardship due to medical expenses.
+Workers who are employed or actively looking for work and who are unable to do their regular or customary work may qualify for financial support from California's State Disability Insurance (SDI) program.
 Note that the affected individual must be under the care and treatment of a licensed physician/practitioner who must complete the medical certification portion of disability claim.

 - Financial support for workers: Due to the duration of the mpox illness, it may be difficult for workers to comply with isolation due to financial hardship.
 For more information about paid leave options, please see the California Employment Development Department site and the Leave Benefits | U.S. Department of Labor (dol.gov).